 Where the design community meets.

-UI/Interaction Designer at EatStreet Joined almost 9 years ago via an invitation from Jeff B.
+UI/Interaction Designer at EatStreet Joined over 9 years ago via an invitation from Jeff B.

 I think making it more prominent help with brand recognition.
 I'm a fan of Design+Code.
 Great work everyone!

 I think "Made by the team behind Design + Code" should be highlighted and stand out more.

 I want Sketch Runner to be implemented in every design tool.
 Thanks!

 Sup Matt!
 Long time no see!!!

 I like Erik's newsletter for UI design: http://erikdkennedy.com/.
 He has an online course but I don't know how good it is.
 But I do like how thorough his articles/emails are https://learnui.design/blog.